mmistakes/made-mistakes-jekyll/src/_pages/support.md

 ---
 permalink: /support/
 title: "Show Your Support"
-last_modified_at: 2018-02-09T09:43:55-05:00
+last_modified_at: 2018-06-25T10:14:05-04:00
-excerpt: "If you like the free content I provide on Made Mistakes, here are some great ways to show your support and motivate me to create more of it."
+excerpt: "If you like the free content I provide on Made Mistakes, here's how to show your thanks and motivate me to create more of it."
 ---

 The tutorials, Jekyll themes, and other articles I publish have been a true labor of love for me.
 If you've found any of this content useful here's how to show your thanks and motivate me to create more.